alibagheri-98/New-System-for-Community-Detection/README.md

 ## Community Detection Using Deep Learning algorithms
 All the codes of different algorithms are in "CD_DL" folder.
 The approach is similar to "CD_Classic"

+## Community Detection Project
+While working on this research project, I designed a course project with the same topic, community detection and methods for graph clustering.
+In "Community-Detection-Project" folder, you'll discover a project centered around the theme of "Graph Clustering Methods".
+Our approach involves employing community detection algorithms for effective clustering.
+The primary objective of this project is to showcase the practical applications of probability to students.
+Alongside this, participants will gain exposure to the realm of recommender systems.
+Notably, we crafted and executed this project during our tenure as teaching assistants for the probability course at Sharif University of Technology.
+I had the privilege of leading this group of teaching assistants.